Housing Supply Crisis

 - To solve California’s housing crisis, shift some power over land use away from local governments

-- Will California politicians really address housing crisis or settle for tokenism?
+- Will California politicians really address the housing crisis or settle for tokenism?

 - A “deal” on cap and trade and housing won’t solve the housing crisis unless it reduces development costs

 - What housing crisis?
-Last-minute bill would let wealthy Marin County limit home building
+The last-minute bill would let wealthy Marin County limit home building

 - Report: San Diego Needs 73K New Apartments By 2030 To Meet Demand

-- Opinion: Housing is best governed by laws of the market
+- Opinion: Housing is best governed by the laws of the market

 - Rent Control’s Failure